DIG-Kaust/MLgeoscience/docs/lectures/15_gans.md

   distribution (so-called mode collapse).

 Now that we know how to train GANs, and that the training process may be hard, let's discuss in details a number of scenarios that we may encounter during training.
-After that, we will discuss a number of strategies that have been devised throught the years to minimize the risk of having unbalanced training and ultimately a generator with poor generative capabilities.
+After that, we will discuss a number of strategies that have been devised through out the years to minimize the risk of having unbalanced training and ultimately a generator with poor generative capabilities.

 ### Mode collapse